Frederic Remington: Career

-Early career

 In 1886, Remington was sent to Arizona by Harper's Weekly on a commission as an artist-correspondent to cover the government's war against Geronimo.
 Although he never caught up with Geronimo, Remington did acquire many authentic artifacts to be used later as props, and made many photos and sketches valuable for later paintings.
 He also made notes on the true colors of the West, such as "shadows of horses should be a cool carmine & Blue", to supplement the black-and-white photos.
 Ironically, art critics later criticized his palette as "primitive and unnatural" even though it was based on actual observation.

 After returning East, Remington was sent by Harper's Weekly to cover the 1886 Charleston earthquake.
 To expand his commission work, he also began doing drawings for Outing magazine.
 His first year as a commercial artist had been successful, earning Remington $1,200, almost triple that of a typical teacher.
 He had found his life's work and bragged to a friend, "That's a pretty good break for an ex cow-puncher to come to New York with $30 and catch on it 'art'."

 For commercial reproduction in black-and-white, he produced ink and wash drawings.
 As he added watercolor, he began to sell his work in art exhibitions.
 His works were selling well but garnered no prizes, as the competition was strong and masters like Winslow Homer and Eastman Johnson were considered his superiors.
 A trip to Canada in 1887 produced illustrations of the Blackfoot, the Crow Nation, and the Canadian Mounties, which were eagerly enjoyed by the reading public.

 Later that year, Remington received a commission to do eighty-three illustrations for a book by Theodore Roosevelt, Ranch Life and the Hunting Trail to be serialized in The Century Magazine before publication.
 The 29-year-old Roosevelt had a similar Western adventure to Remington, losing money on a ranch in North Dakota the previous year but gaining experience which made him an "expert" on the West.
 The assignment gave Remington's career a big boost and forged a lifelong connection with Roosevelt.